EverettYou/everettyou.github.io/teaching/Mathematica/Mathematica.md

   4. quit Mathematica and restart.

 - In order for the CMU Article style sheet to work properly, Computer Modern Unicode fonts must be installed.
-(The font files can be found in [./CMUfonts](https://github.com/EverettYou/Mathematica-for-physics/tree/master/CMUfonts))
+(The font files can be found [here](https://github.com/EverettYou/Mathematica-for-physics/tree/master/CMUfonts).)